What is a Data Pipeline?

 • Transform – the process of changing the data’s structure into consistent formats so that it can be used for analysis and other data applications

-In an ETL model, transformations occur prior to the load phase, which results in a more complex data replication process.
+In an ETL model, transformations occur before the load phase, resulting in a more complex data replication process.
 However, it is ideal when a destination requires a specific data format.
 ETL tools require processing engines prior to loading data into the destination.
-For organizations looking for data compliance and privacy, ETL is ideal since it cleans sensitive and secure data before sending it to the data warehouse.
+ETL is ideal for organizations looking for data compliance and privacy since it cleans sensitive and secure data before sending it to the data warehouse.

-One important advantage to using Snowflake data cloud platform is that transformations and data modeling use SQL, which is a common programming language familiar to most data teams.
+One important advantage to using the Snowflake data cloud platform is that transformations and modeling use SQL, a common programming language familiar to most data teams.
 This allows data scientists and analysts in most organizations to work with the data in a language they all understand.

 The benefits of ELT

-ELT and cloud-based data warehouses and data lakes have several benefits over ETL and on-premises hardware.
+ELT, cloud-based data warehouses, and data lakes have several benefits over ETL and on-premises hardware.

 • Flexibility – since data sources and formats can vary and change frequently, ELT provides the flexibility to produce transformations on demand.
-This enables you to replicate and transform your raw data when and however you need to.
+This enables you to replicate and transform your raw data when necessary.
 Using ETL requires configuration and transformations in advance.

 • Scalability – cloud data platforms such as Snowflake offer usage-based pricing, which allows you near-unlimited scalability within seconds or minutes.
 In contrast, on-premises data warehouses require organizations to purchase, install, configure, and maintain new hardware as their storage needs increase.
 Among many other disadvantages of on-premise servers, it can increase costs significantly.

 • Time to value – ELT transforms data within a target system, enabling data scientists and analysts to work with large volumes of data more quickly.
-Whereas ETL requires a labour and resource-intensive manual coding process to ensure data conformity and uniformity prior to loading or integrating data.
+At the same time, ETL requires a labor and resource-intensive manual coding process to ensure data conformity and uniformity prior to loading or integrating data.

 The Infostrux solution

-At Infostrux, our team of SnowPro Certified Data Engineers and Data Architects build and manage automated data pipelines so that your data is centralized, cleaned, and modelled in alignment with your specific business requirements.
-Whether your data strategy is to drive growth, reduce costs, or mitigate risks, we can help.
+At Infostrux, our SnowPro Certified Data Engineers and Data Architects build and manage automated data pipelines so that your data is centralized, cleaned, and modeled in alignment with your specific business requirements.
+Whether your data strategy drives growth, reduces costs, or mitigates risks, we can help.
 From small to medium-sized businesses with fewer data sources to large enterprises facing big data challenges, our team of data navigators can deliver data you can trust.